chiragjp/quantvoe/README.md

 ## Testing

-Unit tests can be deployed by running, in the R terminal after loading the package:
+Unit tests can be deployed by running the following in the R terminal after loading the package:

 ```
 devtools::test('/path/to/package/repository')
 ```

-or at the command line:
+or after building at the command line:

 ```
 R CMD check /path/to/package/binary